davidbradway/resume/mwhite-resume.md

 Skills
 ------

-*   Very experienced with PHP, C, MySQL, and MediaWiki
+*   Experienced with PHP, Python, JavaScript, MySQL, C, HTML/CSS, Bash, git, and others

-*   Moderately experienced with Python and JavaScript

-*   Familiar with C++, Prolog, Lisp, Haskell, Java, Ruby, Bash, XSLT, \LaTeX, and CSS

 *   Knowledgeable about theoretical and computational linguistics